anthonyrisinger/cga/9/cga+12.md

 ##### Advantages Over Traditional Methods

-PGA shines when your algorithm is dominated by line operations:
+PGA shines when your algorithm is dominated by line operations.
+These advantages include:
 - Join and meet operations work directly on lines (grade 2 objects)
 - No special cases for points at infinity—they're just points with $w=0$
 - Projective transformations compose through geometric product